+Someday, we hope!
+We hope to be able to sell our sewing patterns at some point in the future, but we have a few logistical hurdles to get through first.
 Stay tuned!
-We hope to be able to sell our sewing patterns at some point in the future, but we have a few logistical hurdles to get through first.

 Send an email to email@example.com with your question and we'll happily respond.